dgpv/bsst/README.md

 license.
 These are code of the CSHA256 class (derived from MIT-licensed code, that was authored by various Bitcoin Core developers) and ripemd160 function (MIT-licensed code, authored by Pieter Wuille).
-Please refer to the source code in of bsst python module for more information on these.
+Please refer to the source code of bsst python module for more information on these.

 ## Thoroughness vs speed of analysis